Charlie the Choo-Choo

 Charlie the Choo-Choo: From the World of The Dark Tower is a children's book by Stephen King, published under the pseudonym Beryl Evans.
-The story was written by Stephen King and published in King's previous novel The Dark Tower III: The Waste Lands: the book is found by Jake and in chapter 22 the story is intended to be creepy and give children nightmares.
+The story was written by Stephen King and published in King's previous novel The Dark Tower III: The Waste Lands.
+The story is intended to be creepy and give children nightmares.
 It was published by Simon & Schuster Books for Young Readers on November 11, 2016.
-The book appears in the first episode of the Apple TV+ miniseries Lisey's Story.
+The book appears in the first episode of the Apple TV+ miniseries Lisey's Story (2021).

 Plot

-The book is about the titular locomotive and his engineer, Bob.
+Bob, an engineer for The Mid-World Railway Company, and a sentient locomotive named Charlie, make regular trips between St. Louis and Topeka.
+When Mr. Martin, the President of The Mid-World Railway Company, orders a new diesel locomotive to replace Charlie, the sentient locomotive is abandoned in a rail yard.
+Years later, when the diesel locomotive fails to start for Mr. Martin, who needs it to get to his daughter's piano recital in Topeka, Engineer Bob suggests using Charlie instead.
+The decision proves successful, and Mr. Martin later gets Charlie and Engineer Bob a gig pulling children in railroad cars around an amusement park.

 Background

-The book was first revealed at San Diego Comic-Con, where a limited edition of 150 copies was given to attendees.
+The book was first revealed at San Diego Comic-Con, where a limited edition of 150 copies were given to attendees.
 Actress Allison Davies participated in a book signing at the event, portraying the fictional author Beryl Evans.